Year of call: 2000

 - R v B – Case involving the successful defence of a client accused of multiple counts of sexually abusing two girls under the age of ten whilst staying the night at their house.

 Oliver is regularly instructed to appear at coroner inquests across the country, most often on behalf of families of the deceased but also on behalf of other interested parties.
-He is currently representing a Doctor in an inquest involving the death in hospital of a patient who had a nasogastric tube inserted as part of his treatment.

 Recent Inquests of Note